GluuFederation/flex/admin-ui/docs/auth.md

 `AppAuthProvider` sees the `code` in the URL and exchanges it for tokens by POSTing to the auth server's `/token` endpoint with `grant_type=authorization_code`, the code, and the original code verifier.
 No client secret is involved.

-The response carries three tokens: an `id_token` (proof of identity, signed JWT), an `access_token` (for the UI's own scopes), and a `refresh_token` (for renewing the access token later). `AppAuthProvider` decodes the `id_token` using `jwt-decode` to extract the user profile (`userinfo`: email, name, `jansAdminUIRole`, etc.), then dispatches the tokens and decoded userinfo into [`authSlice`](../app/redux/features/authSlice.ts).
+The response carries an `id_token` (proof of identity, signed JWT) and an `access_token` (for the UI's own scopes). `AppAuthProvider` then calls the auth server's `/userinfo` endpoint with the access token, which returns the user profile as a signed JWT.
+It decodes that JWT with `jwt-decode` (`userinfo`: email, name, `jansAdminUIRole`, etc.) and dispatches `getUserInfoResponse` with the tokens and decoded userinfo into [`authSlice`](../app/redux/features/authSlice.ts).

-Once the tokens are in Redux, the provider triggers the next phase by dispatching `checkLicenseConfigValid()`.
-The user is signed in to the auth server, but the Admin UI is not yet usable.
-The license must be verified, and a server-side Admin UI session must be created.
+Once the userinfo and tokens are in Redux and the user has a valid `jansAdminUIRole`, the provider dispatches `getAPIAccessToken(userinfo_jwt)` to create the server-side Admin UI session.
+The license was already verified on mount: `checkLicenseConfigValid()` then `checkLicensePresent()` run first and gate the `/authorize` redirect, so by this point the license is valid.
+The user is signed in to the auth server, but the Admin UI is not usable until that session exists.

 ## Admin-UI session